zayd-the-gr8/unicode-character-maker/README.md

-A small browser-based tool for drawing, saving, copying, importing, and exporting custom characters.
+A small browser-based tool for drawing, saving, copying, importing, and exporting custom drawn characters.

 ## Features